|Cash Back Rating:||2.9 / 5|

 Tip: Since the card offers 2% cash back on Apple Pay purchases, you could potentially earn 2% cash back on every purchase if you manage to use Apple Pay everywhere you shop.
 Apple Pay has yet to be adopted by all merchants (and many who accept it don’t know how to process the transactions), and we estimate that most users — even Apple users — use Apple Pay for a small percentage of their purchases.
 However, the card does have the possibility to function as a 2% cash back card, especially as Apple Pay becomes more broadly adopted.

 How does the Apple Card compare to other rewards cards?

 If you love Apple products, you may already be committed to signing up for the new Apple Card, but applicants should be aware that there are better options for earning cash back (or even pairing with your Apple Card to use on other purchases).

-If you’re a fan of cash back rewards, the Citi Double Cash card is one of your best bets.
-It offers up to 2 percent cash back on every purchase – 1 percent when you make the purchase and another 1 percent when you repay for the purchase by the due date.
-Few other cards offer as high a cash back rate.
+If you’re a fan of cash back rewards, the Citi Double Cash Card is one of your best bets.
+It offers up to 2% cash back on every purchase – 1% when you make the purchase and another 1% when you pay off the purchase by the due date.
+Few other cards offer as high a flat cash back rate..

-For cardholders who love the idea of not paying a late fee, the Citi Simplicity card is worth a look.
+For cardholders who love the idea of not paying a late fee, the Citi Simplicity Card is worth a look.
 Unlike the Apple Card, it doesn’t offer any sort of rewards program.
 But it is a good barebones option for newbie cardholders who might be prone to missing payment deadlines.
 The card doesn’t charge any late fees or penalty rate, and even charges a lower-than-usual interest rate on cash advances.
-Also, it comes with a 0-percent offer for balance transfers (21 months) and new purchases (12 months) then 16.49 – 26.49% variable APR.
+Also, it comes with a 21-month-long, 0% intro offer for balance transfers and a 12-month 0% intro offer for purchases (19.24% to 29.99% variable APR thereafter).